 I am Martin Schulze and I organize public art projects and exhibitions, primarily in Asia but also in Europe, Australia and the Americas, and sell contemporary art, under the umbrella of Public Delivery (est. 2011).|

 I've started out in the art world by working at Sprüth Magers, one of the world's leading contemporary art galleries.
-This spurred my interest in the intersection of art and the public space, specifically to reach those that usually don't visit museums or galleries.
-I believe the interaction with art can be meaningful for everybody.
+Through working there it spurred my interest in the intersection of art and public space, specifically its ability to reach those that don't usually visit museums or galleries.

-This is why I now organize and conduct my own exhibitions and other art projects around the world.
-One of my biggest projects took place in 2012 in Busan, Korea where I organized Asia's tallest mural.
-It happened just shortly before the Busan Biennale opened, and despite working with a much smaller budget and far less personnel, it attracted more visitors and significantly more international attention.
+I now organize and conduct my own exhibitions and other art projects around the world.
+In 2012 in Busan, Korea, my largest project to date took place, Asia's tallest mural.
+It happened just shortly before the Busan Biennale opened and, despite working with a much smaller budget and far less personnel, it attracted more visitors and significantly more international attention than the Biennale.

-A mix of curiosity and megalomania drives me.
-Naturally, I engage in many different things but only those that excite me.
-I've studied Mass Media and Journalism as major and Psychology as minor at the Université de Fribourg and The Chinese University of Hong Kong and also worked at the Staatliche Museen Zu Berlin and co-ran the commercial art space Ruttkowski68.
+What drives me is a mix of curiosity and megalomania.
+Naturally, I engage in many different projects but only those that excite me.
+I've studied Mass Media and Journalism as major and Psychology as minor at the Université de Fribourg and The Chinese University of Hong Kong and also worked at the Staatliche Museen Zu Berlin (public museums of Berlin).

-I enjoy my life in Seoul, South Korea.
+Born and raised in Germany, I currently enjoy my life in Seoul, South Korea.